impara/comicmotion/PRD.md

 #### 8. User Stories (abridged)

-1. _As a new user,_ I can sign up with Google so I’m ready in <30 s.
+1. _As a new user,_ I can sign up with Google so I'm ready in <30 s.
 2. _As a free user,_ I can see remaining credits after each render.
-3. _As a creator,_ I can pick a “cyberpunk” theme so my clip matches my channel aesthetic.
+3. _As a creator,_ I can pick a "cyberpunk" theme so my clip matches my channel aesthetic.
 4. _As a marketer,_ I can pay to remove the watermark for brand safety.
 5. _As support,_ I can refund credits on failed jobs.